rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] group info <group-spec>``
     Display package lists of a group.
-Shows which packages are installed or available from a repo when ``-v`` is used.
+Shows which packages are installed or available from a repository when ``-v`` is used.

 ``dnf [options] group install [--with-optional] <group-spec>...``
     Mark the specified group installed and install packages it contains.
 Also include `optional` packages of the group if ``--with-optional`` is specified.
 All `mandatory` and `Default` packages will be installed whenever possible.
     Conditional packages are installed if they meet their requirement.
-    If group is already (partially) installed, command installs missing packages from the group.
+    If the group is already (partially) installed, the command installs the missing packages from the group.

 .. _grouplist_command-label:

 ``dnf [options] group list <group-spec>...``
     List all matching groups, either among installed or available groups.
-If nothing is specified list all known groups.
-Options ``--installed`` and ``--available`` narrows down the requested list.
+If nothing is specified, list all known groups. ``--installed`` and ``--available`` options narrow down the requested list.
-    Records are ordered by `display_order` tag defined in comps.xml file.
+    Records are ordered by the `display_order` tag defined in comps.xml file.
     Provides a list of all hidden groups by using option ``--hidden``.
-    Provides more detailed information when ``-v`` option is used.
+    Provides more detailed information when the ``-v`` option is used.

 ``dnf [options] group remove <group-spec>...``
-    Mark the group removed and remove those packages in the group from the system which are neither comprising another installed group and were not installed explicitly by the user.
+    Mark the group removed and remove those packages in the group from the system which do not belong to another installed group and were not installed explicitly by the user.

 ``dnf [options] group upgrade <group-spec>...``
     Upgrades the packages from the group and upgrades the group itself.
 The latter comprises of installing packages that were added to the group by the distribution and removing packages that got removed from the group as far as they were not installed explicitly by the user.